 Comb through your last month’s statements and pull out everything that was an essential payment or purchase, like your rent or mortgage, your utilities, etc. From there, look to see where you can cut back.

 If it helps, set up autopay for your bills on payday, then use an envelope of cash for your gas and groceries.
-Once you run out of money, it’s time to start digging in the pantry and getting creative in the kitchen.
+Once you run out of money, you need to start digging in the pantry and getting creative in the kitchen.

-One popular method is to pay off the card with the smallest balance.
+One popular way, called the Debt Snowball Method, is to pay off the card with the smallest balance.
 This helps you give yourself an easy win and feel motivated to keep moving forward.
-If you’re more motivated by saving money, pick the card with the highest interest rate so you end up paying less in the long run.
+If you’re more motivated by saving money, pick the card with the highest interest rate, so you end up paying less in the long run.

-Keep making minimum payments on your other debt.
+5. Keep making payments on your other debt.

 Just because you put extra cash towards one credit card doesn’t mean you should neglect your minimum payments on the others.
 The point of getting out of debt is to free up cash and strengthen your credit.
-If you miss minimum payments, you’re likely to incur late fees and even go into delinquency on your account.
+If you miss monthly payments, it will show up on your credit report.
+You’re also likely to incur late fees and even go into delinquency on your account.

 Once an account is 30 days late or more, your credit score starts to take a nosedive.
-Be sure to preserve your credit score while paying down your debt by making each minimum payment every single month.
+Be sure to preserve your credit score while paying off debt by making each minimum payment every month.

-Another way to get out of debt faster is to save money on your interest payments.
-For credit cards, call your company and try to negotiate a lower rate.
+Another way to get out of debt faster is to save money on interest.
+Call your credit card companies and try to negotiate a lower interest rate.
 It helps if you’re a long-time customer with a history of timely payments.

-You can also look into transferring your balance to another credit card with a lower interest rate or even no interest for a set period.
-If you qualify, you might consider consolidating your debt with a single personal loan.
-Oftentimes, loan interest rates are much lower than those of credit cards.
+You can also consider transferring your credit card balance to another credit card with a lower interest rate or even no interest for a set period.
+You might consider consolidating your debt with a single personal loan if you qualify.
+Often, the interest rates on a debt consolidation loan are much lower than those of credit cards.

-If you have other types of debt, like student loans, a mortgage, or car loan, you can apply to refinance them and get a lower rate.
+If you have other types of debt, like student loan debt, a mortgage, or a car loan, you can apply to refinance them and get a lower rate.
 Even if you’re focused on making extra payments on credit card debt, you can use the monthly savings from other expenses to put more towards those higher balances.

-Since you’ve cut back on your expenses and ideally your interest payments, it’s time to find more ways to save.
+Since you’ve cut back on your expenses and the amount of interest you’re paying, it’s time to find more ways to save.
 Take a look at other expenses you pay, even if they don’t seem negotiable at first.
-Car insurance, homeowners insurance, cell phone, cable and internet — all of these services are negotiable.
+Car insurance, homeowners insurance, cell phone, cable, and internet — all of these services are negotiable.
 Shop around with different companies and look for the best offer.

-When you’re working to get rid of debt, it’s also helpful to get rid of the physical baggage surrounding you.
-This can help clear emotional clutter as well as bring in some extra money to put towards those balances.
+When you’re working on getting out of debt, it’s also helpful to get rid of the physical baggage surrounding you.
+This can help clear emotional clutter and bring in some extra money to put towards a credit card balance.
 You can have an actual yard sale at your house or even hold an online yard sale.
 Consider posting items on eBay, Craigslist, and Facebook classified groups.

 Price your items competitively to help move them faster.
 While you probably think your stuff is worth a lot because you paid for it (and still might be paying for it), most people are only willing to spend a fraction of the original price when buying second hand.

-When you’re ready to find even more money to put towards your debt, consider getting a side hustle to supplement your current income.
+When you’re ready to find even more money to put towards your debt, consider getting a side hustle or a part-time job to supplement your current income.
 Pay down your car loan by driving for Uber or put more towards your student loans by tutoring.
 You can freelance, babysit, pet sit, or start an Etsy shop showcasing a unique talent.

 There are endless opportunities to offer your services to earn extra cash.
-It doesn’t have to be something incredibly specialized and it definitely doesn’t have to require any kind of startup capital.
+It doesn’t have to be incredibly specialized, and it definitely doesn’t have to require any startup capital.
 Play to your strengths and your network of connections so you can start earning more and paying down your debt as quickly as possible.

-Whether it’s a tax return or birthday money, remember that the ultimate reward is experiencing financial security.
+Whether it’s a tax refund, stimulus check, or birthday money, remember that the ultimate reward is experiencing financial security.
 That’s way better than treating yourself to a mani/pedi that only lasts a week or two.